vbacollective/riff/README.md

 - [ ] Direct vtable calls inside the decoding loop through dedicated ABI-safe thunks
 - [ ] macOS support via CoreAudio and AudioToolbox

-### Deferred

-- Direct vtable optimization with generic `CallWindowProcW` dispatch was tested and deferred because unstable signatures can crash the Office host.
-Future work should use dedicated native thunks per COM method signature instead of unsafe generic dispatch.

 ## License

 MIT, free for personal and commercial use.
 See [LICENSE](LICENSE).